Norman Lindsay: Reception

 His frank and sumptuous nudes were highly controversial, and critics' evaluations vary considerably; in 1934 Basil Burdett called the women "fleshy strumpets"; English writer Hesketh Hubbard condemned a Lindsay exhibition in London in 1923 as "salacious"; Australian art critic Alan McCulloch at the time of Lindsay's death, called Lindsay's figures "galumphing";To gain an instant local response (and perhaps an audience overseas?) he exaggerated grossly the erotic and sensational elements.
 The people he drew were always in shocking taste whether nude or clothed and his humor was the 'sick' humor of the Roman forum.Poet A.D.
 Hope in a book of Lindsay pencil drawings wrote that: These are faithful and loving studies of the model in which the breasts and thighs are as individual and eloquent as the faces, and every part of the body thinks, feels and speaks.In 1940, Lindsay took sixteen crates of paintings, drawings and etchings to the U.S. to protect them from the war.
 Unfortunately, they were discovered when the train they were on caught fire and were impounded and subsequently burned as pornography by American officials.
 The artist's older brother Lionel remembered Lindsay's reaction: "Don't worry, I'll do more."

-Screen versions of Lindsay's work
+Personal life

+Lindsay married Catherine (Kate) Agatha Parkinson, in Melbourne on 23 May 1900.
+Their son Jack was born in Melbourne on 20 October 1900, followed by Raymond in 1903 and Philip in 1906.
+They divorced in 1918.
+He later married Rose Soady who was also his business manager, a most recognisable model, and the printer for most of his etchings.

+They had two daughters: Jane Lindsay, born in 1920, and Helen Lindsay, born in 1921.
+Philip died in 1958 and Raymond in 1960.
+In the Lindsay tradition, Jack became a prolific publisher, writer, translator and activist.
+Philip became a writer of historical novels, and worked for the film industry.